 This video, presented by Brian Jones and Africa Geographic is one of the most amazing examples of animal intelligence that we’ve seen without any training by humans.
 We were fortunate to see these Honey Badgers when we visited the Moholoholo Rehabilitation Center only three months ago.
 Last night this video appeared on my Facebook homepage.

-While visiting the Moholoholo Rehabilitation Centre we were impressed by the opportunities for veterinarians, students and volunteers whose passion revolves around wildlife.
-If you know of somehow who could benefit by this program, please refer them to this link where there is a wealth of information about the student and volunteer educational program.
+While visiting the Moholoholo Rehabilitation Centre we were impressed by the opportunities for veterinarians, students, and volunteers whose passion revolves around wildlife.
+If you know of somehow who could benefit from this program, please refer them to this link where there is a wealth of information about the student and volunteer educational program.
 What an ideal segue into wildlife for future veterinarians!

 |Our photo from this January while we visited the Moholoholo Rehabilitation Centre in Hoedspruit, South Africa, a day we’ll always remember.

-Retracing our steps from such a short time ago has made us realize how little time we actually had to learn in about the in depth characteristics of many of the wildlife we’ve seen in our travels.
+Retracing our steps from such a short time ago has made us realize how little time we actually had to learn about the in-depth characteristics of many of the wildlife we’ve seen in our travels.